 Practices and visions of energy transitions are multiple, and do not always align.
 What frictions and harmonies are at stake here?
 Are different visions of society, the human and non-human, and energy fundamentally opposed?
 At what scale do transitions occur?
 How can different forms and ways of life co-exist?

 ‘Transitioning’ away from certain energy sources towards others comes with technical and social challenges.
 What material and ethical dilemmas, contradictions and achievements might emerge in the global search for more efficient, low-carbon, cleaner technologies?
 How do optimism and creativity figure in response to these dilemmas?

-We invite abstracts that engage with the question of energy transitions by responding to the themes and prompts above.
-Please identify one theme or question that your paper would align with, and submit your abstract (250 words max) via this portal, before the 6th August 2021 at 23:59 BST.
-Notification of acceptance will be given by the 16th August.
+We invited abstracts that engaged with the question of energy transitions by responding to the themes and prompts above.
+Abstracts were collected on the 6th of August and notification of acceptance was given by the 16th August.

 If you have any questions, do not hesitate to get in touch at email@example.com.